MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 The guidelines related to description for Microsoft 365 apps are applicable.
 For more information, see [App descriptions](../concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md#app-descriptions).

-In addition, you must ensure that for declarative Copilot, the `name` field in manifest file and the `name` field in declarativecopilot.json and `name_for_human` in plugin.json files are identical.
+In addition, you must ensure that for declarative Copilot, the `name` field in manifest file and the `name` field in declarativecopilot.json and `name_for_human` in plugin.json files are identical. [*Must fix*]

 ## Compound utterances